dalynsw/bustake-site/docs/language.md

 ```

 ## expressions
-expression is a value. expression are value and objects connected by operators.
+Expression is a value. expression value is computed from other  values and objects connected by operators.
 Different operator is in different precedence.

-the precedence are:
+the precedence of operators are:
     - `()`
     _ `[]`
     - `not !`